Killing of Emily Jones: Killing

 The Jones family were at Queen's Park in Bolton on 22 March 2020, which was Mother's Day in the United Kingdom.
 The police coroner's officer Rebecca Gardner described the attack, "Emily was on her scooter playing.
-As she rode past a wooden bench, a female sat on the bench suddenly attacked Emily, stabbing her in the neck, causing catastrophic injury.
+As she rode past a wooden bench, a female sitting on the bench suddenly attacked Emily, stabbing her in the neck, causing catastrophic injury.
 Emily was taken to Salford Royal Hospital, but despite best efforts to save Emily she was pronounced dead at 15:56 that day."
 Coroner Alan Walsh stated, "In my 20 years as a coroner this is one of the most tragic deaths that I have dealt with."

 On the morning of the attack, the perpetrator had bought a pack of three craft knives, one of which she used to kill Jones, from a shop in Bolton town centre.
 Immediately after the stabbing, Skana attempted to flee the area, but was tackled to the ground by a member of the public and restrained until police arrived.